- Search The Registry

 - My Account

 *On this date in 1901, Richmond Barthe was born.
-He was an African American sculptor.
+He was a Black sculptor.

 From Bay Saint Louis, Mississippi, his father died at 22, when he was only one month old.
 His mother was very devoted and influenced his aesthetic development significantly.
 When Barthe was twelve, his work was shown at the county fair in Mississippi and he continued to develop remarkably as an artist.
 At eighteen, having moved to New Orleans, he won first prize for a sketching he submitted in the Parish (county) competition.